krishnadevalpy/My-profile/README.md

-##Welcome my profile
+## Welcome my profile

- design project on waste management system using nodemcu 12e
+ This is Krishnadev